andrewouko/flight-analysis/README.md

    aws glue update-table --database-name eduardo_flight_db_test --table-input file://updated_table_definition.json
    ```

+### Flight Query Lambda

+The Flight Query Lambda is a serverless component that enables real-time querying of flight data through a REST API.
+It provides endpoints for retrieving specific flight information, route statistics, and custom data analysis.
+This component complements the main data processing pipeline by offering on-demand access to the processed flight data.

+For detailed information about setup, API endpoints, and usage examples, see the [Flight Query Lambda documentation](flight_query_lambda/README.md).

 ### Maintenance and Updates

 - The Glue crawler is configured to run daily to keep the schema updated.